The Complete 2026 Fire Horse Year Home Feng Shui Guide

 • whether open storage is making the room look overly full

-A calmer material mix often works better than a more dramatic one.
+A calmer material mix almost always works better than a more dramatic one.

 Work areas: 2026 focus is easier to lose than to build

-A Fire Horse year gives a lot of energy, but it can also scatter attention very quickly.
+A Fire Horse year gives you a ton of energy, but it can also scatter your attention in a heartbeat.

 That means your desk setup matters more than usual.
-What usually needs fixing is not the decorative layer but the basic conditions:
+What usually needs fixing isn't the decorative layer — it's the basic conditions:

 • too much on the surface